Montessori helps children reach their full potential in schools all around the world.

 Hands-on, concrete, self-correcting materials support engagement, curiosity, independence, and self-guided learning.

 There about 20,000 Montessori schools around the world, including 3,000 in the U.S., of which more than 560 are public schools — district, magnet, and charters.Each school operates independently, but there are several national organizations schools can join and seek accreditation with if they choose.
-The two largest organizations are the Association Montessori Internationale-USA (AMI-USA) and the American Montessori Society (AMS), and the International Montessori Council (IMF).
+The three largest organizations are the Association Montessori Internationale-USA (AMI-USA) the American Montessori Society (AMS), and the International Montessori Council (IMF).

 Montessori schools can be independent, funded by tuition, or public, funded by public money.
 Some tuition-based schools use philanthropic support and public subsidies to serve low-income populations.Montessori schools typically group children in developmentally driven age groupings:

 Montessori teacher preparation typically requires several months to a year of training, sometimes spread out over several summer sessions.
 Public Montessori teachers typically hold state teaching licenses as well.

 The National Center for Montessori in the Public creating a series of short videos that illustrate key elements of Montessori.
-This video takes you inside a Montessori classroom.